 Develop a Strategy

-After a complete inspection, thoughtfully consider your predicament in order to confirm the nature and extent of the difficulty.
+After a complete inspection, thoughtfully consider your predicament in order to confirm the nature and extent of being stuck in the mud.
 Determine a strategy and determine a course of action.

 Let’s Rock and Roll